Matrix, Marie de France and Medieval Women

 Lauren Groff’s novel Matrix is a defiant exploration of the raw power of female creativity in a corrupted world.
 She is joined in online conversation by best-selling historical novelist Stephanie Merritt, aka S.J.
 Parris.

-This event accompanies the British Library exhibition Medieval Women: In Their Own Words (25 October – 2 March 2025)
+This event accompanies the British Library exhibition Medieval Women: In Their Own Words (25 October – 2 March 2025).
+Separate ticket for exhibition entry required.
+Explore the Medieval Women events series here.

 This is an online only event streamed on the British Library platform.
 Bookers will be sent a viewing link shortly before the event and will be able to watch at any time for 48 hours after the start time.